vojvodic/FileStream/readme.md

 # FileStream (local files) chunk by chunk

 PHP class that can read large files (1GB, 5GB,20GB, 50GB) chunk by chunk.<br/>
-If you are reading large files with size over 1GB,10GB, ...  well we can't allocate them into memory at once but we can read them chunk by chunk (line by line or by 10000 lines or by bytes length).
+If you are reading large files with size over 1GB,10GB, ... we can read them chunk by chunk (line by line or by 10000 lines or by bytes length).

 ## Examples
 Read file using bytes where chunk size is bytes length